 - For rescoring, course teams can specify that the system will only update a learner’s score if the process improves the learner’s score.
 For more information, see Rescore Learner Submissions for a Problem.

-- Using the advanced editor, course teams can include HTML tags inside the <label> and <description> elements for all CAPA problems.
+- Using the advanced editor, course teams can include HTML tags inside the

 - Course teams can specify more than one correct answer for numerical input problems.
 For more information, see Adding Multiple Correct Responses.